anacss21/anacss21/README.md

 🏫 Graduating:

-Electronic Engineering - Universty of Buenos Aires
+Electronic Engineering - Univeristy of Buenos Aires
 📫 How to reach me:

 - linkedin: linkedin.com/in/acss2198